joguegal/ally-gmaps-finder/README.md

 # Ally Google Maps coordinates retrieval

 This project has been made for Ally internship code test.
-It consists on two docker containers (microservices) which:
+It consists on three docker containers (microservices) which:

+- Database with MongoDB
-- The backend one contains a Mongo database along with a node+express server that retrieve coordinates of a provided adress.
+- The backend one contains a node+express server that retrieve coordinates of a provided address.
-- The frontend one consist of a webpage built with React which gets the data from the user and communicates with the server.
+- The frontend one consists of a webpage built with React which gets the data from the user and communicates with the server.

 ## Setting up the containers